 The Statements of Cash Flows present the change in the Authority's cash and cash equivalents during the years reported.
 This information can assist the user of the report in determining how the Authority financed its activities and how it met its cash requirements.

-The notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the statements and can be found beginning on page 12 of this report.
+The notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the statements which begin on page 8 of this report.

 Summary of Net Position